 all six tops off the peppers diced small

 salt & pepper

-Preheat oven to 350 degrees.
-Cut tops off of peppers and set aside.
+Preheat oven to 350 °F. Cut tops off of peppers and set aside.
 With a spoon scoop out the peppers insides.
-Chop the tops of the peppers and half a large sweet onion and saute in olive till tender.
+Chop the tops of the peppers and half a large sweet onion and sauté in olive until tender.
 Add chopped roasted garlic and set aside.